alexisflesch/texamator/README.md

 ---------------------------- WARNING --------------------------------------------

-This is an alpha version.
-It has not been tested enough to ensure that it will work flawlessly.

-That being said, it can be installed alongside the develop version (2.4.2) : they don't save preferences in the same directories.
+This version can be installed alongside the develop version (2.4.2) : they don't save preferences in the same directories.

 Please note that you now NEED to produce a pdf in order for TeXamator to preview your exercises (dvi and png are not supported anymore).